Anna Cowin

 Anna Cowin is a former Lake County School District superintendent and served in the Florida State Senate.
 A Republican representing Leesburg in the 20th District State Senate Seat, in 2004 Cowin announced that she would not seek re-election to her seat and instead would run for Lake County Superintendent of Schools.
 She was succeeded by Carey Baker.

 Cowin was born in Brooklyn, New York.
 She has a BA from the College of New Rochelle in New York (1968) and an MS from Fordham University.

 She authored Kayla McKean legislation (Kayla McKean Child Protection Act).

+In 1997 Cowin and Mark Ogles co-sponsored legislation legalizing the practice of chemical castration of sex offenders as a condition of their parole.
+Despite the bill's draconian phrasing, a 2005 Palm Beach Post review found that Florida's use of their chemical castration measure was limited to 15 offenders out of a population of 2,300.

 She is married and has three children.